Ratbone Rat Terrier Rescue

 Evaluation & Approval

-Our thorough evaluation process includes a home visit and reference checks to ensure the perfect match.
+Our thorough evaluation process includes a phone interview with an Adoption Coordinator, a home visit and reference checks to ensure the perfect match.
 Once approved, you'll complete the adoption contract and fee, bringing you one step closer to welcoming your new family member.

 Stage 3: